Leapsight/babel/doc/babel_map.md

 * Certain function e.g. `set/3` allows you to set a value in a key or a path (list of nested keys).

-# Map Specification
+# <a name="type-specifications"></a>Type Specifications

-A map specification is an Erlang map where the keys are Riak keys i.e. a pair of a binary name and data type and value is another specification or a `type()`.
-This can be seen as an encoding specification.
-For example the specification `#{ {<<"friends">>, set} => list}`, says the map contains a single key name "friends" containing a set which individual elements we want to convert to lists i.e. a set of lists.
+A type specification is an Erlang map where the keys are the Babel map keys and their value is another specification or a `type_mapping()`.

+For example the specification `#{<<"friends">> => {set, list}}`, says the map contains a single key name "friends" containing a Babel Set (compatible with Riak Set) where the individual elements are represented in Erlang as lists i.e. a set of lists.
 This will result in a map containing the key `<<"friends">>` and a babel set contining the elements converted from binaries to lists.

 The special '_' key name provides the capability to convert a Riak Map where the keys are not known in advance, and their values are all of the same